Tullio Farabola: The Founding of Farabola Photo Agency

-In those years in Italy photojournalism grew considerably due to the freedom of information regained after 20 years of dictatorship.
-Publishing required an ever-increasing number of photographs relating to news, entertainment, art and politics: thus a dense network of photo agencies arose.
-In Milan the most important were Vincenzo Carrese's Publifoto, Tullio Farabola's Farabola and Fedele Toscani's Rotofoto.
-Crime stories, prohibited during Fascism, caused sensations.
-In 1946, following a crime story, the murder by of her lover's wife and children, the photo of the murderer sleeping on a sofa in the police station was published in the main newspapers and weeklies, causing a sensation and giving Farabola notoriety.
+In these years, Italian photojournalism expanded rapidly, fueled by the restoration of press freedom after two decades of Fascist censorship.
+The publishing industry demanded an ever-growing supply of images covering current affairs, culture, and politics, leading to the emergence of a dense network of photo agencies.
+In Milan, the most prominent included Publifoto, founded by Vincenzo Carrese, Tullio Farabola's Farabola and Fedele Toscani's Rotofoto.
+Crime reporting, previously suppressed, gained particular prominence.
+In 1946, the widely publicized case of Rina Fort - who murdered her lover's wife and children - brought Farabola national attention, especially through the striking image of the accused asleep on a sofa in a police station.

-The models for Tullio Farabola were Adolfo Porry Pastorel and the American photojournalists.
-His photographs from the period 1943 to 1960 are the most dramatic and effective and best represent his style.
+Farabola's principal models were Adolfo Porry Pastorel and the American photojournalists.
+The photographs he produced between 1943 and 1960 are considered the most powerful and representative of his style.

-Soon Tullio Farabola took care of the development of the photographic agency.
-He was busy in the studio, creating covers for the most popular weeklies of the time (Oggi, Gente, Radiocorriere TV), album covers (Renato Carosone, Fred Buscaglione) and black and white portraits of characters from the world of culture and entertainment (Salvatore Quasimodo, Eugenio Montale, Riccardo Bacchelli, Indro Montanelli, Giorgio De Chirico, Juliette Gréco).
-It can be said that in the 1950s and 1960s for a character from the world of entertainment, art or sport, going to Farabola for a photo shoot was a confirmation of success.
+Alongside reportage, Farabola devoted increasing attention to the development of his agency’s studio production.
+He created magazine covers for leading weeklies such as Oggi, Gente and Radiocorriere TV, designed record covers for artists including Renato Carosone, Fred Buscaglione and produced black-and-white portraits of major cultural figures, among them Salvatore Quasimodo, Eugenio Montale, Riccardo Bacchelli, Indro Montanelli, Giorgio De Chirico, Juliette Gréco.
+During the 1950s and 1960s, being photographed by Farabola came to be regarded as a mark of professional recognition for figures in entertainment, art, and sport.

-The agency made use of collaborators: Franco Gremignani, Lucio Berzioli, Sergio Del Grande, Sergio Bersani, Adalberto Guarnerio, Eros Biavati, Settimio Garritano, Angelo Cozzi, Pietro Pascuttini. other Italian photographers, such as Marco Secchi, at the beginning of their career were inspired by Tullio Farabola.
+The agency relied on a network of collaborators, including Franco Gremignani, Lucio Berzioli, Sergio Del Grande, Sergio Bersani, Adalberto Guarnerio, Eros Biavati, Settimio Garritano, Angelo Cozzi, Pietro Pascuttini. other Italian photographers, such as Marco Secchi, drew inspiration from Farabola early in their careers..

-The studio photos were the result of teamwork.
-Lucio Berzioli was a property finder and had a flair for finding furniture, clothing and other objects that were used to set the images.
-The style of the black and white portraits was inspired by Yousuf Karsh, while the record covers were inspired by great American advertising photographers who made large format (8×10-inch) transparencies, unusual in Italy.
+Studio productions were typically the result of close teamwork.
+Lucio Berzioli, for instance, specialized in sourcing props and settings, demonstrating a particular talent for selecting furniture, clothing, and objects that enhanced the visual composition.
+The aesthetic of Farabola’s black-and-white portraits shows the influence of Yousuf Karsh, while his record covers drew inspiration from leading American advertising photographers, particularly in their use of large format (8×10-inch) transparencies - then uncommon in Italy.